• Skip to main content

 • Add the egg and vanilla and mix to combine.

-• Add the flour, baking soda and salt and mix to combine.
+• Add the flour, baking powder, and salt and mix to combine.

 • Set aside a few chocolate chunks to press on top of the cookies before they go in the oven, if desired, and then fold the rest into the batter.

-• Using a 1 ½ tablespoon scoop, place cookies on line cookie sheet.
-(I used a silicone mat)
+• Using a 1 ½ tablespoon scoop, place cookies on the lined cookie sheet.

 • Press chocolate chunks into the tops and then bake cookies for 10-12 minutes, until golden around the edges and cooked through.

-• Let cool for five minutes on wire tray.
-Serve.
+• Let cool for five minutes and then move to a wire cooling rack to cool completely.

 More Cookie Recipes